Learn what makes CBD “pure” and whether that’s a good thing!

 For a lot of people, pure CBD is actually not the way to go.
 Some research says that cannabis oils of other forms—broad- or full-spectrum—are the most effective way to get relief.

-One example is a 2014 study that concluded that “[Cannabis extract] is superior over CBD for the treatment of inflammatory conditions” after testing mice with inflammatory paw-swelling and pain.
+One example is a 2014 study that concluded that “is superior over CBD for the treatment of inflammatory conditions” after testing mice with inflammatory paw-swelling and pain.

 Of course, that’s only one study.
 But there is a good deal of research on that entourage effect.
 Because various compounds work together, broad-spectrum or full-spectrum CBD can produce a stronger, more synergistic version of the impact you'd expect from CBD alone.
 You can't get that effect from CBD isolate because it only happens when CBD interacts with other cannabinoids, terpenes, and flavonoids from the plant.